 - Level 3 NVQ, Award, Certificate or Diploma

-You may be asked to provide proof/evidence of the course you are undertaking.
+You may be asked to provide evidence of the course you are doing.

 Student income and your Universal Credit